-- Employee dishonesty coverage up to \$100,000 per loss includes public employee dishonesty, forgery or alteration and theft, disappearance and destruction coverages. - Property loss, including boiler and machinery coverage is paid at the replacement cost for property on file \$17,410,865 if replaced within two years after the loss, otherwise paid on an actual cash value basis, to a combined total of \$150 million per occurrence, subject to a \$2,500 deductible per occurrence. - Workers' compensation insurance up to California statutory limits for all work related injuries/illnesses covered by California law.
-The ACWA/JPIA is self-insured up to \$2.0 million and excess insurance coverage has been purchased.
+- Property loss, including boiler and machinery coverage is paid at the replacement cost for buildings, fixed equipment and personal property on file of \$18,258,662 subject to a \$2,500 deductible per occurrence.
+Repairs or replacement must be completed within two years; otherwise loss is valued on an actual cash value basis.
+Mobile equipment and vehicles are valued based on actual cash value at time of loss, subject to a \$1,000 deductible per occurrence.
+ACWA JPIA has purchased excess coverage up to \$150 million. - Workers' compensation insurance up to California statutory limits for all work related injuries/illnesses covered by California law.
+The ACWA/JPIA is self-insured up to \$2,000,000 and excess insurance coverage has been purchased.

-Settled claims have not exceeded any of the coverage amounts in any of the last three fiscal years and there were no reductions in the District's insurance coverage during the year ending June 30, 2015.
+Settled claims have not exceeded any of the coverage amounts in any of the last three fiscal years and there were no reductions in the District's insurance coverage during the fiscal years ended June 30, 2016, 2015 and 2014.
 Liabilities are recorded when it is probable that a loss has been incurred and the amount of the loss can be reasonably estimated net of the respective insurance coverage.
 Liabilities include an amount for claims that have been incurred but not reported (IBNR).
-There was no IBNR claims payable as of June 30, 2015.
+There was no IBNR claims payable as of June 30, 2016, 2015 and 2014.